► Twin-turbo AMG V8 SUV

 Inside, the cabin is good but unexceptional by Mercedes standards.
 It doesn’t have the latest infotainment from the E-Class and S-Class, although it’s still way ahead of the pack in terms of seamlessly integrated electronic aids.

-You have a choice of modes to tweak the sportiness of the car’s response to the driver’s steering, braking and throttle inputs.
+The result?
+You can make steady progress in the GLC, using as a calm, sophisticated, high-speed cruiser.
+Or you can not do that, and put it in Sport+.
+In fact, you have a choice of modes to tweak the sportiness of the car’s response to the driver’s steering, braking and throttle inputs.
 The damping can be adjusted independently.
 The driving modes (Comfort, Sport, Sport+, the personalisable Individual, plus Race on the S models) do make a difference, but when you have 500-odd lb ft of torque at your command that’s still pretty formidable whatever mode you’re in, even Comfort with its toned-down responses.

 Being a modern Mercedes SUV, the GLC63 is comfortable, well made, cleverly laid out, and well suited to adult passengers and luggage.
 The boot space in the Coupe is less than the SUV (500 litres versus 550 with the rear seats up; 1400 vs 1600 with them down).
 The Coupe is also heavier, and the view out of the rear window is far more restricted.